feature-image

 How did Nikola Jovic perform before leaving?

-Miami was up 17–13 when Nikola Jovic’s night came to a sudden stop.
+Miami was up 17-13 when Jovic’s night came to a sudden stop.
 He lasted just 12 seconds, made no mark on the scoreboard, and was ruled out for the rest of the game with an arm injury.
 For a young player finally in line for minutes, it was a brutal twist.

 ADVERTISEMENT

-This season, he’s averaging 7.6 points, 3.7 rebounds, 2.8 assists while shooting 39 percent from the field.
+This season, he’s averaging 7.6 points, 3.7 rebounds, and 2.8 assists while shooting 39% from the field.

 How did the Heat adjust without Jovic?